 Both WEMWBS and the 7-item scale SWEMWBS scores approximate to a normal distribution, permitting parametric analysis.
 So the most statistically efficient approach to analysing data is to calculate means and standard deviations and compare results using Students T-test.
 A workbook for calculating change in scores and statistical significance is available in the Data Analysis section of the Resources Webpages which is available once your have registered to use the scale.
 The UK Population norms have been published and can be used as comparators for your scores (WEMWBS and SWEMWBS population norms Health Survey for England 2011).

 Some investigators prefer to analyse their data using categorical approaches.
 Scores can be divided into high, average and low mental wellbeing using cut points.
 Several different cut-points have been used.
 One statistical approach is to put the cut points at plus or minus one standard deviation.
 This approach puts approximately 15% of the participants into high and 15% into low categories.
 In UK population samples, the top 15% of scores on WEWMBS range from 60-70 and the bottom 15% 14-42.
 For SWEMWBS comparable figures are 28-35 and 7-19.
+These are the calculations performed by the calculations template available below.

 If you have used a parametric approach to analysis (Students T-test), you need to compare your scores with population norms.
 Ideally, results should be adjusted for differences in age and sex distribution.